nbhatia911/grpc.redis.project/README.md

 ## IMPORTANT
 1. If running kubernetes on VM make sure that MASTER/SLAVE have unique hostnames.
+Edit /etc/hostname.
+IP address must be routable.
+Add SLAVES ip address in MASTER

 2. If MASTER is started with IP 192.168.56.106, then add below route to all SLAVES.
 If not weave net will keep crashing.